cierzniak/nestjs-passport-in_oauth-out_jwt/README.md

 # React x NestJS x Passport.js

-Example is an app with frontend (React) and backend (NestJS) with authorisation via email magic-link.
+Example is an app with frontend (React) and backend (NestJS) with authorisation via OIDC.

 ## Installation
 Prerequisites: